Experienced Legal Separation Attorney in Riverside, California

 After a legal separation is ordered if either spouse later wanted to marry someone else, that spouse would have to file for a divorce regardless of the fact that the parties had already been legally separated.

 Legal separation does not necessarily lead to divorce, and it can actually leave the door open to reconciliation, in which case the parties typically do not need to do anything more since they are still legally married.
-If, however, the couple does wish to go through with a divorce, depending on what stage of the legal separation process the parties are in at the time, they may need a file an entirely new divorce matter or they may be able to amend their legal separation and request a divorce.
+If, however, the couple does wish to go through with a divorce, depending on what stage of the legal separation process the parties are in at the time, they may need a file an entirely new divorce matter or they may be able to amend their legal separation and request a divorce (See The Ultimate Guide to Amending a Family Law Divorce Petition in California).

 However, a legal separation judgment does not prevent a future judgment for dissolution (divorce) in the event either party subsequently chose to file a petition requesting such (Cal Fam.
 Code § 2347).